jhancock532/Awesome-Innovation/Books.md

 * [Cracking Creativity](https://www.amazon.co.uk/Cracking-CreativitySecrets-Creative-Genius-Business/dp/1580083110/ref=sr_1_1?s=books&ie=UTF8&qid=1531421710&sr=1-1&keywords=cracking+creativity) <br>
   How to come up with ideas.
 This book is on your reading list.
 You should read it. ★★★
 * [Life's a Pitch](https://www.amazon.co.uk/Lifes-Pitch-Yourself-Brilliant-Ideas/dp/0552156833/ref=sr_1_1?s=books&ie=UTF8&qid=1531421745&sr=1-1&keywords=lifes+a+pitch) <br>
-  How to pitch an idea, and also "how to live life successfully" (you have been warned, it gets **wierd**).
+  How to pitch an idea, and also "how to live life successfully" (you have been warned, it gets **weird**).
 A good insight on most pages in the first half.
 Second half is pretty useless. ★★★
 * [Do Lead](https://www.amazon.co.uk/Do-Lead-Vision-Inspire-Impossible/dp/1907974172) <br>
   Learn what a leader actually is.
 It turns out that there are many flavours, and **you** are already a leader.
 Found in Queens library. ★★★
 * [Do Protect](https://www.amazon.co.uk/Do-Protect-Legal-Advice-Startups/dp/1907974156) <br>